Connectedness

 Proof:

-If \(K = \emptyset\), it is closed trivially; assume \(K \neq \emptyset\).
+If \(K = \emptyset\), it is closed trivially, so assume \(K \neq \emptyset\).
 We show that

 \(X \setminus K\) is open.
 Let \(x \in X \setminus K\).
-For each \(y \in K\), the Hausdorff condition
+For each \(y \in K\), the Hausdorff

-provides disjoint open sets \(U_y \ni x\) and \(V_y \ni y\).
-The collection \(\{V_y\}_{y \in K}\)
+condition provides disjoint open sets \(U_y \ni x\) and \(V_y \ni y\).
+The collection

-covers \(K\), so by compactness there exist \(y_1, \ldots, y_n\) with
+\(\{V_y\}_{y \in K}\) covers \(K\), so by compactness there exist \(y_1, \ldots, y_n\) with

 \(K \subseteq V_{y_1} \cup \cdots \cup V_{y_n}\).
-Set \(U = U_{y_1} \cap \cdots \cap U_{y_n}\).
-Then
+Set

-\(U\) is a finite intersection of open sets containing \(x\), so \(U\) is an open neighborhood of
+containing \(x\), so \(U\) is an open neighborhood of \(x\).
+Moreover, \(U \subseteq U_{y_i}\)

-\(U \cap V_{y_i} \subseteq U_{y_i} \cap V_{y_i} = \emptyset\); hence \(U\) is disjoint from
+for each \(i\), so \(U \cap V_{y_i} \subseteq U_{y_i} \cap V_{y_i} = \emptyset\).
+Hence \(U\)

-\(V_{y_1} \cup \cdots \cup V_{y_n} \supseteq K\), giving \(U \subseteq X \setminus K\).
-Since \(x\)
+is disjoint from \(V_{y_1} \cup \cdots \cup V_{y_n} \supseteq K\), giving

-was arbitrary, \(X \setminus K\) is open. \(\blacksquare\)
+\(U \subseteq X \setminus K\).
+Since \(x\) was arbitrary, \(X \setminus K\) is open.

-This is the topological core of the closed map lemma that follows: a continuous map out of a
+This is the topological core of the closed map lemma that follows.
+A continuous map out of a

-subsets of a Hausdorff codomain are closed.
+compact subsets of a Hausdorff codomain are closed.

 The Closed Map Lemma

 We now harvest the consequences of compactness for the structure of continuous maps.
-The pattern is
+The pattern

-Hausdorff property of the codomain forces those compact images to be closed.
+the Hausdorff property of the codomain forces those compact images to be closed.
 The result is a

 remarkably efficient criterion that turns a continuous map into a closed map, a quotient map, an